 - Development of sales and revenue strategies

 Modern sales operations teams also work to improve sales performance by speeding up the sales cycle and enabling sellers to finalise more sales quickly.
 The success of this process relies on the sales operations team’s ability to find the best ways to optimise and implement sales processes.

 - Aligning, evaluating and integrating all tech stack tools

-- Overseeing sales process optimization and implementation
+- Overseeing sales process optimisation and implementation

 - Improving workflow and accuracy reporting

 - Automating any possible selling or non-selling tasks

 Sales Operations Tools